diku-dk/img-util-fs/README.md

 This command should produce the file `img_util.dll`, which should now be available in the present directory.

+#### Using `img_util.dll`

-Now, to compile and run the Spiral example, for example, copy the file `spiral.fs` to the present directory and execute the commands:
+To compile and run the Spiral example, for example, place the files `img_util.dll` and `spiral.fs` in the same directory and execute the commands:

     $ fsharpc --nologo -r img_util.dll spiral.fs
     $ mono spiral.exe

-You should now be able to find an open window showing a spiral (under macOS, you may need to hit Command-Tab a couple of times to select the newly opened window).
+The last command should lauch a window showing a spiral (under macOS, you may need to hit Command-Tab a couple of times to select the newly opened window).

+## Compilation and use on Windows 10

+#### Creating `img_util.dll`

+First copy the two files `img_util.fsi` and `img_util.fs` to a local directory.

+For 32-bit Mono, which contains the GTK bindings, execute the following command:

+    $ fsharpc --nologo -I "c:/Program Files (x86)/Mono/lib/gtk-sharp-2.0" -r gdk-sharp.dll -r gtk-sharp.dll -a img_util.fsi img_util.fs

+For 64-bit Mono, which requires a separate installation of GTK, execute the following command:

+    $ fsharpc --nologo -I "c:/Program Files (x86)/GtkSharp/2.12/lib/gtk-sharp-2.0" -r gdk-sharp.dll -r gtk-sharp.dll -a img_util.fsi img_util.fs

+#### Using `img_util.dll`

+To compile and run the Spiral example, for example, place the files `img_util.dll` and `spiral.fs` in the same directory and execute the commands:

+    $ fsharpc --nologo -r img_util.dll spiral.fs
+    $ mono spiral.exe

+The last command should launch a window showing a spiral.

 ## License